Hi! My name is

 about me

-I've designed and deployed some websites as a freelancer, and occasionally have the bandwidth for additional part-time work - send me a message if you could use a hand, or just to say hi! 👋
+I've designed, deployed, and rebuilt many websites so far, and often have the bandwidth for additional part-time or contract based work.
+But enough about me, what are you creating or dreaming of?
+Send me a message if you could use a hand, or just to say hi 👋

 JavaScript